suanno/stage2/applications/phd lyon/presentation3.md

 ### A general phenomena
+Let's notice that our model describes much more systems.
-But our model is way more general, as it can be applied to describe the dynamics of a polymer solution after a quenching of the temperature.
-And also a colloidal solution confined in a microchannel, after being steered.
+For instance this is a polymer solution after a quenching of the temperature.
+And this is a colloidal solution, after being steered.
-In both cases we see coarsening dynamics.
+And in both cases we see coarsening dynamics.

 So this has been my internship work.